opringle/tfx-gcp-tutorial/README.md

 # Efficient ML development at scale with GCP

-Efficient workflow to research, develop and productionalize machine learning applications at scale on GCP Ai Engine.
+Efficient workflow to research, develop and deploy machine learning applications at scale on GCP Ai Engine.

 ## Prerequisites